open-telemetry/opentelemetry-rust/opentelemetry-zpages/DESIGN.md

 5. Error spans examples.
 6. Span examples with different run times distributed in 9 buckets.

-The span aggregator should maintain a worker loop to handle the messages from the zpage span processor and web server.
-This worker loop should be non-blocking, so the zpage span processor will not block the span export at any point.
+The span aggregator should maintain a worker loop to handle the messages from the zpages span processor and web server.
+This worker loop should be non-blocking, so the zpages span processor will not block the span export at any point.

 ## Design ideas
-1. Span aggregator embedded into zpage span processor
+1. Span aggregator embedded into zpages span processor

 One alternative choice other than using channels is to embed into the span aggregator.
 Then when span starts, span ends or there is an incoming http requests.
 We can lock the span aggregator to change the state.

-However, using this approach will block the `on_start` or `on_end` methods of zpage span processor if the span aggregator is working on serving a http request, which will further block the span processor chain to move forward when span ends.
+However, using this approach will block the `on_start` or `on_end` methods of zpages span processor if the span aggregator is working on serving a http request, which will further block the span processor chain to move forward when span ends.

 This approach could have avoided the cloning when span starts.
 But unfortunately current span API doesn't allow us to get the span name without clone the `Span` into a `SpanData` object.
-Thus, the cloning cannot be avoided even if we embed the span aggregator into zpage span processor.
+Thus, the cloning cannot be avoided even if we embed the span aggregator into zpages** span processor.